Teller, Alaska: Geography

 Teller is located on a spit 116 km northwest of Nome on the Seward Peninsula.

 According to the United States Census Bureau, the city has a total area of 2.1 sqmi, of which 1.9 sqmi is land and 0.2 sqmi (9.00%) is water.

 Climate

-Teller has a continental subarctic climate (Köppen Dfc), although its climate nearly qualifies as a tundra climate (Köppen ET).
+Teller has a continental subarctic climate (Köppen: Dfc), although its climate nearly qualifies as a tundra climate (Köppen: ETs).

+Climate change

+All of Teller's public and commercial buildings and two-thirds of Teller's occupied homes are at the Townsite, a low-lying sand spit that is surrounded on three sides by water.
+Since the turn of the century damaging storms have been coming more often, the storms have been getting bigger, and the flooding has been getting worse.
+Teller has been forced to relocate its airport and landfill four miles uphill over the past three decades to escape intense erosion.
+In September 2005, all infrastructure on the spit, including the school, power plant, clinic, and homes, were impacted by flooding.
+Storms in 2009 and 2011 washed out the remaining portion of Teller's seawall, breached the school's sewage lagoon and flooded downtown streets with knee-deep flood waters contaminated with human waste.

 Demographics

 Teller first appeared on the 1910 U.S. Census as an unincorporated village.
 The census bureau erroneously reported the name as Fuller.
 It reported correctly as Teller since 1920.
 It was formally incorporated in 1963.